 The Somme Battlefields

 Enjoy lunch in a very unique restaurant – Le Tommy.
-Dominic, the owner has an incredible collection of artefacts from the First World War on display, and out back, he has re-created life in the trenches during the war.
-Following lunch, you tour will continue with a visit to The Lochnogar mine crater and Courcelette – where tanks were used for the first time to support the Canadian troops, who were instrumental in the battle of Flers-Courcelette.
+Dominic, the owner has an incredible collection of artifacts from the First World War on display, and in the outback, he has re-created life in the trenches during the war.
+Following lunch, your tour will continue with a visit to The Lochnogar mine crater and Courcelette – where tanks were used for the first time to support the Canadian troops, who were instrumental in the battle of Flers-Courcelette.
 Here you will visit the Canadian Memorial and cemetery.
-After a full day of touring the battlefields, you will arrive at your hotel in Amiens and check in.
+After a full day of touring the battlefields, you will arrive at your hotel in Amiens and check-in.
 A late dinner this evening will be served in a popular Amiens restaurant specializing in local cuisine.
 BLD

 Vimy Ridge Anniversary Service